jsdom/jsdom/README.md

 ### Asynchronous script loading

 People often have trouble with asynchronous script loading when using jsdom.
-Many pages loads scripts asynchronously, but there is no way to tell when they're done doing so, and thus when it's a good time to run your code and inspect the resulting DOM structure.
+Many pages load scripts asynchronously, but there is no way to tell when they're done doing so, and thus when it's a good time to run your code and inspect the resulting DOM structure.
 This is a fundamental limitation; we cannot predict what scripts on the web page will do, and so cannot tell you when they are done loading more scripts.

 This can be worked around in a few ways.
 The best way, if you control the page in question, is to use whatever mechanisms are given by the script loader to detect when loading is done.
 For example, if you're using a module loader like RequireJS, the code could look like: